red-scorp/ag-panel/README.md

 - ESP32 AnalogWrite
 - U8g2

-While PlatformIO is able to resolve library dependencies by itself, in Arduino IDE you have to install required libraries manually.
+While PlatformIO can automatically resolve library dependencies, Arduino IDE users will need to install the required libraries manually.

-## How to Help
+## How You Can Contribute

-Your contributions in the form of code, resources, or finances are welcome!
-Please contact me directly via email at andriy.golovnya@gmail.com or through my [GitHub profile](https://github.com/red-scorp).
+We welcome your contributions to the ag-panel project!
+Whether it's code, resources, or financial support, your help is invaluable.
+Feel free to reach out directly via email at andriy.golovnya@gmail.com or through my [GitHub profile](https://github.com/red-scorp).

-If you'd like to make a financial contribution, you can donate via [PayPal](http://paypal.me/redscorp) or [Ko-Fi](http://ko-fi.com/redscorp).
-Your support is greatly appreciated.
+If you'd like to make a financial contribution to support the project's development, you can donate via [PayPal](http://paypal.me/redscorp) or [Ko-Fi](http://ko-fi.com/redscorp).
+Your generosity is greatly appreciated.

-Thanks in advance!
+Thank you in advance for your support, and let's make the ag-panel project even better together!